Pub/Sub Topic to BigQuery template

 Parameter Description

-inputTopic The Pub/Sub input topic to read from, in the format of projects/<project>/topics/<topic>.
+inputTopic Optional: The Pub/Sub topic to read from, formatted as "projects/PROJECT_ID/topics/TOPIC_NAME".

-outputDeadletterTable The BigQuery table for messages that failed to reach the output table.
-It should be in <my-project>:<my-dataset>.<my-table> format.
-If it doesn't exist, it is created during pipeline execution.
-If not specified, <outputTableSpec>_error_records is used instead.
+outputDeadletterTable The BigQuery table for messages that failed to reach the output table, formatted as "PROJECT_ID:DATASET_NAME.TABLE_NAME".
+If the table doesn't exist, it is created when the pipeline runs.
+If this parameter is not specified, the value "OUTPUT_TABLE_SPEC_error_records" is used instead.

 User-defined function